Bigel0w/fluent-plugin-snmptrap/README.md

 ## To Do
 Things left to do, not in any particular order.
-* wrap snmp-trap listener and have it restart on failure.
 * snmp-trap output plug-in that exposes common fields and lets them be overwritten before forwarding.